Contributors (p. ii): New contact information:

 Fig. B-16, p.
 73: The leader pointing to the Clear Fork Dacite Flow should extend almost a quarter of an inch (~8 mm) farther down to the flat surface that dips gently to the right.

 Fig. C-14, p.
-80: Oops, vegetation covers the drift referred to in the caption!
+80: Oops, vegetation covers the drift referred to in the caption, so Dear Reader cannot see it!

 Fig. D-2 typo.
 The caption should say “southeast-dipping beds…” (in a future edit of this picture, the farthest right arrow should be changed so that it points to the actual dip slope (which dips to the right in this image) and the other two arrows should be moved slightly so that it’s clear they are pointing to the dip slope and not the scarp slope.